JensD98/IoT2050-Demo-Python/guide/guide.md

 ```

 which will build the Docker image and start the container.
 With no errors you should now be able open `http://<your-IP-address>:5000` in a web browser and
 view the webcam footage :tada:.
+To stop the app and remove the container, write `make stop-app`.